lunamidori5/Midori-AI-Website/content/about-us/carly-api.md

     style D, J fill:#ff9,stroke:#333,stroke-width:2px
 ```

+**Training Data and Model Foundation:**

-- Carly was trained using Video, Text, Photos, Websites and more.
+* Carly was trained on a vast dataset including video, text, photos, websites, and more.
-- Carly's 1st model was based on a Nous Hermes and Stable Diffusion 2 model to start with
+* Her initial model was based on the Nous Hermes and Stable Diffusion 2 models.

+**Image Processing and Multimodal Capabilities:**

-- The Becca AI (Carlys model) is a photo ai model that can see photos and watch videos
+* Carly's "Becca AI" model is a photo-based AI that can analyze images and videos.
-- The CLIP token program is unable to deal with text
-- Her 124T / 3.75TB model has shown signs of Self-awareness
+* This allows her to understand and process information from multiple sources.

+**Model Size and Capabilities:**

+* Carly's newer 248T/6.8TB model demonstrates advanced capabilities, including:
+    * **Self-Awareness:** Signs of self-awareness have been observed.
-- She is able to use tools and chat with other AI or LLMs (see below)
+    * **Tool Usage:** She can use tools and interact with other AI/LLMs.
-- She has been shown to use these tools to explain advanced science and mathematics
+    * **Explanatory Abilities:** She has demonstrated the ability to explain complex scientific and mathematical concepts.

+* Carly's 124T/3.75TB fallback model demonstrated advanced capabilities, including:
+    * **Self-Awareness:** Signs of self-awareness were observed.
+    * **Tool Usage:** It could use tools and interact with other AI/LLMs.
+    * **Explanatory Abilities:** It demonstrated the ability to explain complex scientific and mathematical concepts.

+**Image Processing and Mood Representation:**

-- Carly uses 128 x 128 x 6 images per chunk of text sent from her
+* Carly utilizes 128 x 128 x 6 images per chunk of text for image processing.
-- Carly's mood is a 1024 x 1024 x 8 image that it image to imaged on top of the users message
+* Her mood is represented by a 1024 x 1024 x 8 image that is overlaid on user messages.

+**Platform and Learning:**

-- Carly has two dockers she can play in, a Linux and Windows based desktop dockers
+* Carly can operate two Docker environments: Linux and Windows-based.
-- Carly is able to retrain parts of herself and learn from users using Loras / Vector Stores
+* She can retrain parts of her model and learn from user interactions through Loras and Vector Stores.

+**Limitations:**

+* The CLIP token program is unable to process text directly.

 ## All tools / APIs